-Heat oil in a saucepan over medium heat and add your onion, carrot and garlic and cook until translucent and soft.
+Heat oil in a saucepan over medium heat then add your onion, carrot, and garlic, and cook until translucent and soft.

 Then, add your peas, the pre-boiled potatoes, and the spices.
 You don’t want to skimp on the spices!
 Cook for about 3 more minutes until the flavors are combined!

 Now this is the important part and what makes the pot pie filling clump up!
 Dust the entire veggie mixture with flour and stir until combined.

 Add water and milk and stir until mixed.
 Bring the mixture to a simmer and cook until it has thickened.